a2ankitrai/2KX7/Java/collection_n_generics.md

 Resizable-array implementation of the `List` interface.

-Implements all optional list operations, and permits all elements, including null.
+Implements all optional list operations, and permits all elements, including `null`.
 In addition to implementing the List interface, this class provides methods to manipulate the size of the array that is used internally to store the list.
 (This class is roughly equivalent to Vector, except that **it is unsynchronized**.)

 The `size`, `isEmpty`, `get`, `set`, `iterator`, and `listIterator` operations run in constant time.
 The add operation runs in *amortized constant time*, that is, adding n elements requires O(n) time.
 All of the other operations run in linear time (roughly speaking).
 The constant factor is low compared to that for the `LinkedList` implementation.